-As at September 30, 2022, \$125,775 (December 31, 2021 - \$46,488) was owed to key Management personnel and this amount was included in accounts payable and accrued liabilities.
+As at March 31, 2023, \$nil (December 31, 2022 - \$nil) was owed to key Management personnel and this amount was included in accounts payable and accrued liabilities.

 Critical Accounting Judgments, Estimates, and Assumptions

 The preparation of the Financial Statements requires Management to make certain estimates, judgments, and assumptions that affect the reported amounts of assets and liabilities at the date of the Financial Statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
 The Financial Statements include estimates that, by their nature, are uncertain.
 The impacts of such estimates are pervasive throughout the Financial Statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and future periods if the revision affects both current and future periods.
 These estimates are based on historical experience, current and future economic conditions, and other factors, including expectations of future events that are believed to be reasonable under the circumstances.